jacobalberty/unifi-docker/README.md

 set service dhcp-server shared-network-name WIFI subnet 192.168.2.0/24 static-mapping uap-pro mac-address <mac-address>
 commit ; save
 ```
-If you have success with openvpn and dhcp servers setup that copy `client.ovpn` file that was created by installlation script to your machine where controller will be placed to, lets assume, it will be an Amazon EC2 instance with Debian latest ami
+If you have success with openvpn and dhcp servers setup than copy `client.ovpn` file that was created by installlation script to your machine where controller will be placed to, lets assume, it will be an Amazon EC2 instance with Debian latest ami
 ```shell
 sudo apt update && sudo apt install openvpn -y sed -i s,tun,tap,g client.opvn